gregzhadko/Hangfire.Documentation/getting-started/aspnet-core-applications.rst

             Shutdown timeout: 00:00:15
             Schedule polling interval: 00:00:15

-The following message should also appear, since we created background job, whose only behavior is to write a message to the console.
+The following message should also appear, since we created a background job, whose only behavior is to write a message to the console.

 .. code-block:: bash

    Hello world from Hangfire!

-When application is started, open the following URL (assuming your app is running on the 5000 port) to access to the Hangfire Dashboard interface.
+When the application is started, open the following URL (assuming your app is running on the 5000 port) to access to the Hangfire Dashboard interface.
 As we can see, our background job was completed successfully.

 .. code-block:: bash